SolidMaximo/Robot-Application-Assistant/README.md

 # Robot-Application-Assistant
 Toolkits for robot application simulation in siemens Tecnomatix product

-// 用于Ethernet/IP网络中机器人批量备份
-FtpRemoteBackup.py

-// 用于JT格式文件批量添加COJT文件夹壳
+// Backup fanuc robots in Ethernet/IP network with FTP FtpRemoteBackup.py

+// pack the JT file into .cojt directory
 Jt2Cojt.pyw

-// 用于焊点文件版本比较
-SpotFileVerCompare.pyw
+// Compare the process info of welding spot list of different version SpotFileVerCompare.pyw